StBoyan/Little-Big-Spender/README.md

 # Little Big Spender
 Personal money management Android application developed in part fulfillment of the requirements of the Degree of Master of Science at the University of Glasgow.

+## Features
+This section will contain a list of the app's features.

+## Screenshots
+This section will contain screenshots from the app.

+## Documentation
+Javadoc documentation of the whole project, including private methods can be found [here](https://stboyan.github.io/Little-Big-Spender/).

 ## Libraries
 - [AppIntro](https://github.com/apl-devs/AppIntro)
 - [AboutLibraries](https://github.com/mikepenz/AboutLibraries)